damies13/rfswarm/Doc/Preparing_for_perf.md

 #### Index
 Index should be available through the variable `${RFS_INDEX}`, this is the number you see in the Index column at the bottom of the plan screen

-#### VUser
+#### Robot number
-VUser should be available through the variable `${RFS_VUSER}`, referring to the Users column at the bottom of the plan screen, this number is the counter of the user from one to the number in the Users column.
+Robot number should be available through the variable `${RFS_ROBOT}`, referring to the Robots column at the bottom of the plan screen, this number is the counter of the robot from one to the number in the Robots column.
-While this number on it's own is not unique, it will be unique relative to the Index above, so if you need a unique string in your test you could combine them. e.g. `${RFS_INDEX}_${RFS_VUSER}`
+While this number on it's own is not unique, it will be unique relative to the Index above, so if you need a unique string in your test you could combine them. e.g. `${RFS_INDEX}_${RFS_ROBOT}`
-Another way this could be useful is as a data row offset so that each test user is using data from a different section of your data file.
+Another way this could be useful is as a data row offset so that each test robot is using data from a different section of your data file.

 #### Iteration
-Iteration should be available through the variable `${RFS_ITERATION}`, This is simply a counter of how many times this test case has been run for this virtual user.
+Iteration should be available through the variable `${RFS_ITERATION}`, This is simply a counter of how many times this test case has been run for this robot.
 This could be useful if for example you need to walk sequentially through a data file because your data is single use.

 #### Swarm Manager
 Swarm Manager should be available through the variable `${RFS_SWARMMANAGER}`, this will be useful for sending custom metric data back to the rfswarm manager, for example when using a robot test / task to collect statistics from the application under test.